Kylie Jenner, Tyga Breakup News: Kim, Khloe Helping Her Find ‘Perfect Rebound’

 Around that same time, the two were also spotted in Hollywood together, where they visited the TCL Chinese Theatre and a Russell Simmons’ All Def Comedy Live event.

-Several media outlets reported back then that Kylie and Tyga were not speaking and she had returned to momager Kris Jenner’s Calabasas, California estate.
+Several media outlets reported back then that Kylie and Tyga were not speaking and she had returned to momager Kris Jenner’s Calabasas, California, estate.

-In a subsequent video, she later reflected, “I don’t know.
+“I don’t know.
 I love really hard.
 I think that is enough from me for Snapchat tonight.”

 [Featured Image by Ari Perilstein/Getty Images]